MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/ad-group-advance-booking-window-criterion.md

         // 'Parent Id' column header in the Bulk file AdGroupId = adGroupIdKey,

-        Criterion = new LocationCriterion
+        Criterion = new AdvanceBookingWindowCriterion
         {
-            // 'Target' column header in the Bulk file LocationId = 190,
+            // 'MinDays' column header in the Bulk file MinDays = 2,

-            // 'Sub Type' column header in the Bulk file LocationType = "Country"
+            // 'MaxDays' column header in the Bulk file MaxDays = 5
         },

         CriterionBid = new BidMultiplier